goodwid/pr-monitor/README.md

   </a>
 </p>

-This started out as a [BitBar](https://getbitbar.com/) plugin.
+This started out as a [xBar](https://xbarapp.com/) (formerly BitBar) plugin.
 I had spun off another script that output its data direct to the console for general purpose usage, then realized it needed more work.

 It has evolved into a module wrapped in a terminal app that has configuration options, storing the Github token and repositories to track in preferences, or receiving them as parameters as a module.